 The Total Gym is a versatile and effective piece of equipment for anyone looking to improve their fitness.

-As a beginner, it can be overwhelming to know where to start, but by following the tips and tricks outlined in this guide, you can set yourself up for success.
+As a beginner, it can be overwhelming to know where to start, but by following the tips and tricks outlined in this Total Gym workout for beginners guide, you can set yourself up for success.

 Remember to start slow, focus on proper form and technique, and increase resistance and difficulty gradually.